learnforpractice/evm4eosio-demo/README.md

 python3.7 testnet-init.py http://127.0.0.1:8888
 ```

-modify http://127.0.0.1:8888 to the right url if nodeos is not listening at the default ip and port
+modify http://127.0.0.1:8888 to the right url if nodeos's http server is not listening at the default ip and port

 That will deploy a Smart Contract at [ethereum_vm](contracts/ethereum_vm) that can run Ethereum Smart Contract to the testnet.